Snow Removal

 Responsibilities

-During snows storms the city crew operates as many as 5 snowplows, removing snow and salting roads around the clock if necessary.
-The Public Works department plows approximately 90 miles of road equating to 180 miles of plowing.
+During snows storms the city crew operates as many as 12 snowplows, removing snow and salting roads around the clock if necessary.
+The Public Works department plows approximately 150 miles of road equating to over 300 miles of plowing.
 Our goal is to keep the streets safe for travel through the winter months.
 In order to achieve this, the Public Works Department has prioritized a sequence in which the roads will be plowed and salted.
 View the Snow Removal Routes Map of the priority streets.

 Road Priorities

-- 1st priority will be collector streets which make up a basic network for the higher volume traffic.
-In addition, streets serving schools, municipal buildings, and selected streets on steep grades are included.
+- 1st priority will be the arterial roads and major collector streets which are the backbone of the City’s transportation network and carry the highest traffic volumes.
+In addition, critical routes including those serving schools, municipal buildings, and selected streets on steep grades are included.

-- 2nd priorities are the main secondary routes through the subdivisions connecting to the collector streets.
+- 2nd priority are the local collectors and other primary routes through subdivisions that connect to arterial roads and major collector streets.

-- 3rd priority will be remaining city streets and unpaved roadway.
+- 3rd priority will be remaining city streets and local roadways.

 For questions or concerns regarding the snow plow policy please contact the Public Works Department.